Conservation benefit: Extension of an established 185-acre marine reserve as no-take for an additional 10 years

 Community benefit: Construction of a Nakamal (chiefs’ meeting house)

 The Province of Penama consists of three islands: Pentecost, Ambae, and Maewo, located north of the Vanuatu group.
-Pentecost is known for one of the most remarkable customs in all of Melanesia, the Naghol, where men make spectacular leaps of courage from high towers built from tree trunks as a gift to the gods to ensure a bountiful yam harvest.
-The island is the most populated in the Northern Province; however, the people continue to preserve their traditional way of life, where survival depends on subsistence farming and traditional fishing.
+Pentecost is known for one of the most remarkable customs in all of Melanesia, the Naghol, where men make spectacular leaps from high towers built from tree trunks as a gift to the gods to ensure a bountiful yam harvest.
+The island is the most populated in the Northern Province.
+Thee people, however, continue to preserve their traditional way of life, where survival depends on subsistence farming and traditional fishing.

-The community’s traditional meeting house, known as the Nakamal, is in need of replacement.
-Seacology will fund the construction of a new meeting house as well as a water tank in exchange for the community extending the marine reserve for another 10 years.
+The community’s traditional meeting house, known as the Nakamal, needs to be replaced.
+Seacology will fund the construction of a new meeting house as well as a water tank.
+In return, the community will extend the marine reserve for another 10 years.

 Full or partial funding for this project provided by